HewlettPackard/shs-docs/docs/portal/developer-portal/install/install_hpe_slingshot_cxi_nic_host_software.md

    After installing the HPE Slingshot CXI NIC host software, verify that all DKMS components are correctly installed and built for the running kernel.

-   a.
-List the installed DKMS modules.
+   1. List the installed DKMS modules.

       Run the following command to display all DKMS-managed modules and their build status: